jhillers/storm-frontend-test/README.md

-# Storm ID Frontend Test – A Todo List Prototype
+# Storm Frontend Test – A Todo List Prototype

 A test API, a pre-configured build system, and a series of tasks to complete.